Please make sure to read the application thoroughly and follow the appropriate application process, incomplete applications will not be considered.

 - Our team believes in and embodies our core values:

 - We are global citizens

 - We invest in people

 - We are eager learners

 - We live a harmonious life

-- Send us a short paragraph telling us why you think you are a great fit for this position and include the keyword in the job listing to make sure that you read the entire job description.
-Applications without an introduction including the keyword will not be moved forward in the process.
+- Send us a short paragraph telling us why you think you are a great fit for this position and include the keyword "sunshine" in the job listing to make sure that you read the entire job description.
+Applications without a keyword will not be moved forward in the process.

 - This position is a full-time remote position.

 - The resume you send should be in English.

 - If you pass the first screening, we will invite you to the second step of our hiring process where we use a tool called Hireflix to ask a few questions.
 We use this tool to promote asynchronous communication and to achieve a more objective initial screening - both of which are very important in our remote environment.

 - Following steps: Interview with the hiring manager, short take-home assignment, general and cultural fit interview with a team member, and finally, a cultural fit interview with our CEO.

 Microverse is an equal opportunity employer and acts in this capacity without regard to race, color, religion, sex, national origin, age, or disability.